 - Cash Receipt: a single Cash Receipt

 - Journal Entry Lines

-If you are using multi-currency, only the transactions in the bank reconciliation currency are available to select.
-When you create a new bank reconciliation you also create a currency.
+If you are using multi-currency, only the transactions in the Bank Reconciliation currency are available to select.
+Keep the following points in mind:

 - Navigate to Accounting Home and under Banking, click Bank Reconciliation.

 - Enter the following four fields of information from your statement:

 - Start Date